App version: 0.1.0

 Keeps your car loan in good standingReplaces your existing loan with new terms and conditions

-Upholds your financial obligations on the debtCan potentially increase the amount you pay toward interest charges
+Upholds your financial obligations on the debtCan potentially increase your total interest costs if you refinance for a longer term

 Gives you the car title and full ownership of the car when final payment is madeLeaves you indebted and doesn’t give you the car title or full ownership of the car

-Making extra payments can minimize interest costsMay give you a lower monthly payment
+Making extra payments can minimize your interest costsMay give you a lower APR and monthly payment

 Is It Better to Pay the Principal or Interest?